al3xandr3/al3xandr3.github.io/_posts/2013-04-10-twitter-quotes.md

 </blockquote>

 <blockquote data-day="2013-08-17">
-We have better quality of life (comfortable) than probably kings and queens just a century ago
+Today's middle class has better quality of life (comfortable) than probably kings and queens just a century ago.
 </blockquote>

 <blockquote data-day="2013-05-23">